hellonico/origami/README.md

 ### Ubuntu 14

 ... has a very outdated libstdc++, and the libopencv_java won't load.
-To install a newer libstdc++, you can try the following: (found on: [GLIBCXX_3.4.20 not found](https://askubuntu.com/questions/575505/glibcxx-3-4-20-not-found-how-to-fix-this-error/582910#582910)
+To install a newer libstdc++, you can try the following: (taken from: Stck

 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test